 Just in time to meet the growing demands of IoT and Edge Compute, and event streaming machine learning applications, among myriad other burgeoning data-centric endeavors, the Enterprise Service Bus has evolved to meet the challenge of unifying the other integration strategies.
 Among the brightest technologies emerging to supply the functionality needs of the ESB paradigm is Apache Pulsar, hosted by Pandio.
-The diagram below illustrates the conceptual transformation from typical ad hoc interfaces to ESB:

 Enterprise resource planning (ERP) applications, for example, now consist of numerous component technologies such as analytics performance tools, IoT sensors and event streaming to machine learning applications, as well as databases and visualization tools, programming tools, and much more.
 Ideally, these components are integrated smoothly to communicate with each other and provide resource sharing ubiquitously across enterprises.
 ESB architecture achieves these feats remarkably well, well enough in fact to replace the legacy paradigms like SOA and EDA.
 For an even deeper discussion, refer to our dedicated coverage of ESB.